-

 Bonus depreciation

-The initial draft of the Bill proposes reinstating 100% expensing (bonus depreciation) for qualified property acquired on or after January 20, 2025, and before January 1, 2030.
-There are also proposals to extend bonus depreciation to certain real property considered “qualified production property” used in a “qualified production activity”, such as manufacturing, production, or refining of tangible personal property.
+The Bill extends 100% expensing (bonus depreciation) for qualified property placed into service on or after July 4, 2025, and before January 1, 2031.
+The Bill also extends bonus depreciation to certain real property considered “qualified production property” used in a “qualified production activity”, such as manufacturing, production, or refining of tangible personal property.

-These provisions could be beneficial for taxpayers considering expansion in the US and/or operations in the US as the capital costs associated with such investments may be immediately deductible.
+These provisions are beneficial for taxpayers considering expansion in the US and/or operations in the US as the capital costs associated with such investments may be immediately deductible.
+However, taxpayers should be aware that many states decouple from federal bonus depreciation legislation, which may result in smaller tax savings at the state level.

 Research & Experimental expenditures